section-engineering-education/engineering-education/content/articles/how-java-virtual-machine-works/index.md

 2. **Application-based virtual machines (AVM)**: The host machine allows a single process to execute as an application without involving any hardware whatsoever.
 Process-based virtual machines are another name for them.
 JVMs belong to this group of VMs, which we will discuss at length in this article.

 An application-level virtual machine (AVM) allows a single process to execute as an application on the host machine without any hardware components.
-They are also known as process-based virtual machines.
+Thus, they are also known as process-based virtual machines.

-The following files are created: a `.java` file, `.class` files with the identical names as those in the java file.
+The following files are created: a `.java` file, `.class` files with identical names to those in the java file.
 This `.class` file breaks down the JVM into numerous phases that describe how it works:

 1. ClassLoader
 2. JVM Memory